Olmo (film): Production

 Plan B Entertainment, under the micro budget film finance initiative to produce and finance lower cost films, launched Olmo as its first film.

 Filming began on July 12, 2023 in the United States in New York and Jersey City.

 Olmo produced by Dede Gardner, Jeremy Kleiner, and Eréndira Núñez Larios and directed by Fernando Eimbcke, featuring Gustavo Sánchez Parra and Andrea Suarez Paz wrapped up filming in and around Las Cruces, New Mexico in November 2023.

 Release

-Olmo had its World premiere in the Panorama section of the 75th Berlin International Film Festival on 16 February 2025.
+Olmo had its World premiere in the Panorama section of the 75th Berlin International Film Festival on February 16, 2025.

-The film featured at the 72nd Sydney Film Festival in the Features section on 4 June 2025.
+The film featured at the 72nd Sydney Film Festival in the Features section on June 4, 2025.
 It will be screened in Centrepiece section of the 2025 Toronto International Film Festival on 5 September 2025.

-The film was presented in the Latin Horizons section at the 73rd San Sebastián International Film Festival on 24 September 2025, and in 'Strands: Laugh' section of the 2025 BFI London Film Festival on 14 October 2025.
+The film was presented in the Latin Horizons section at the 73rd San Sebastián International Film Festival on September 24, 2025, and in 'Strands: Laugh' section of the 2025 BFI London Film Festival on 14 October 2025.

+In May 2026, Greenwich Entertainment acquired distribution rights to the film and set it for an August 7, 2026, release.

+In the late August 2026, it will be showcased at the Norwegian International Film Festival in Young Movie section.